gxnicholas/gareth-platipus/README.md

 This repo was incredibly helpful in figuring out the PLATIPUS algorithm and code in PyTorch: https://github.com/cnguyen10/few_shot_meta_learning

-A more updated version of this codebase (with other models for comparison) can bee found here: https://github.com/darkreactions/platipus/tree/refactor
+A more updated version of this codebase (with other models for comparison) can be found here: https://github.com/darkreactions/platipus/tree/refactor